syndesisio/syndesis-ui/docs/entities.md

 # Entity Relationships
 We are in the process of creating a diagram for the Entity Relationships in iPaaS.
-Below is what we currently have, which is pretty incomplete and likely out-of-date.
+Below is what we currently have, which is pretty incomplete and under continuous develolpment.
 Please feel free to edit this document as necessary.

 ## Models/Entities:
-- Favorites
+- Connection
-    - belongs to User
+    - belongs to Organization
-    - has many Integrations
+    - has many Tags (many-to-many)
+- Environment (a place where integrations run)
-    - has many Recipes
+    - has many Integration Runtime
 - Integrations
     - belongs to an Organisation (whether by using recipe or not?)
     - has many Tags (many-to-many)
+- Integration Runtime (a collection of integration containers in an Environment)
+    - has an Integration
+    - has an Environment in which it runs
+    - has many Containers (process instances)
 - Organization
-    - has many Recipes and Integrations
+    - has many Connections and Integrations
     - has many Users
     - has many Environments (Dev / Test / Staging / UAT)
-- Recipes
-    - belongs to Organization
-    - has many Tags (many-to-many)
 - Reports (if we want them persisted to a hard disk)
     - belongs to User
 - Settings